humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ```

 (There are shorter ways of doing these permutations that involves a
-little shell programming, but we\'ll leave that for another time.)
+little shell programming, but we'll leave that for another time.)

 (4) Doubled Leading Tone